How to Clear Up Cloudy Hot Tub Water

 After you've adjusted the pH levels, it's a good idea to do a partial water change to remove the chemicals from the water.
 This will help keep your hot tub water clear and prevent cloudy water.

-Bad Water Balance
+Bad Water Balance in Hot Tubs

-• Forget adding chemicals to the water, or you've neglected to maintain your tub's pH and alkalinity balance.
-The disinfectant concentration, such as chlorine, bromine, or biguanide in your tub can also fall below the recommended levels.
-This makes it more susceptible to microorganisms that cause cloudy water.
+• The disinfectant concentration, such as chlorine, bromine, or biguanide, in your tub falls below the recommended levels.
+This makes it more susceptible to microorganisms that cause cloudy or milky hot tub water.

-You can use a test kit to check your hot tub water's pH and alkalinity levels.
-Test the water before you get in, and adjust the levels as needed.
+Use a test kit to check the pH and alkalinity levels of your hot tub water.
+Test the water before you get in and adjust the levels as needed.

 If you've tried all the above and your hot tub water is still cloudy, you may need to call a professional.
 A professional can help you to identify the problem and find a solution.

-Balance the chemicals
+Balance the Chemicals

 Watch our video about Calcium buildup in your hot tub here.